quii/learn-go-with-tests/structs-methods-and-interfaces.md

 }
 ```

-Remember to run your tests before attempting to fix, you should get a helpful error like
+Remember to run your tests before attempting to fix.
+The tests should show a helpful error like

 ```text
 ./shapes_test.go:7:18: not enough arguments in call to Perimeter